 The Transfer Frame must have one of the expected MCIDs (Transfer Frame Version Number and Spacecraft IDs).

-The Transfer Frame Header must not contain any values that are not consistent with the implemented features for that spacecraft.
+The Transfer Frame Header must not contain any values that are inconsistent with the implemented features for that spacecraft.

 The value of the Frame Length must be consistent with the number of octets that are present.